Daemonic ergotropy in continuously-monitored open quantum batteries: A continuously-monitored open quantum battery

-{\it A continuously-monitored open quantum battery} - We now consider the paradigmatic example of an OQB, that is a two-level atom characterized by a Hamiltonian $\hat{H}_0 = (\omega_0/2) (\hat{\sigma}_z+1)$, driven by a resonant classical field of intensity $\alpha$, which acts as a charger, and spontaneously emitting with rate $\kappa$ (see Fig. \ref{f:OQB}).
-In interaction picture with respect to $\hat{H}_0$, the evolution of the system is described by a Markovian master equation of the form (\ref{eq:masterequation}), where the Hamiltonian ruling the evolution and the jump operator respectively read $\hat{H}_s = \alpha \hat{\sigma}_x$ and $\hat{c}=\sqrt{\kappa}\sigma_-$.
+We now consider the paradigmatic example of an OQB, that is a two-level atom characterized by a Hamiltonian $\hat{H}_0 = (\omega_0/2) (\hat{\sigma}_z+1)$, driven by a resonant classical field of intensity $\alpha$, which acts as a charger, and spontaneously emitting with rate $\kappa$ (see Fig. \ref{f:OQB}).
+In interaction picture with respect to $\hat{H}_0$, the evolution of the system is described by a Markovian master equation of the form (\ref{eq:masterequation}), where the Hamiltonian ruling the evolution and the jump operator respectively read $\hat{H}_s = \alpha \hat{\sigma}_x$ and $\hat{c}=\sqrt{\kappa}\sigma_-$, i.e.